I have been released on license – What does this mean?

 Released on license – what does it mean?

-If you were sentenced to more than a year in prison, there is a chance that you will be released into the community early on license.
-This can also mean that you are on a home detention curfew, which is also known as being ‘on tag’.
+If you were sentenced to more than a year in prison, there’s a chance that you’ll be released into the community early ‘on license‘.
+This can also mean that you are on a home detention curfew, which is also known colloquially as being ‘on tag’.

 What are mandatory license conditions?

 If you have been released on license, there are many standard rules that you must not break:

 - You must keep in contact with your probation officer at all times.
 Make sure that you notify them of any changes in your circumstances (i.e. if you are staying somewhere else for a night).
 You also need to tell your probation officer if you change your phone number.

 - You must be well-behaved and be sure to not commit any crimes.

 - It is vital that you live at the address that your probation officer has approved.
 If there is a reason that you need to leave that address, you need to check this with your probation officer.